CosmWasm/book/src/cross-contract/fixing-admin.md

 # cw-multi-test = "0.15.1"
 ```

-Also, note I changed the contract name - "contract" is not very descriptive, so
+Also note the change of contract name - "contract" is not very descriptive, so
-I updated it to "admin".
+we've updated it to "admin".

 ## Project structure

-Last but not least - we want to better structure our project.
-So far, we have
+Last but not least,  we want to improve the structure of our project.
+Up to now we only had
-only one contract, so we just worked on it as a whole project.
-Now we want some
+one contract to deal with, which is why we just worked on it as the whole project.
+Now we want to create a
-directory tree that reflects relations between contracts we create.
+directory tree that reflects relations between the contracts we create.

-First, create a directory for the project.
-Then we want to create a "contracts"
+First, let's create a directory for the project.
+Then we'll want to create a "contracts"
-subdirectory in it.
-It is not technically required from Rust's POV, but there
+subdirectory inside it.
+This is not technically required from Rust's point-of-view, but there
-are tools in our environment, like the workspace optimizer, which would assume
-it is where it should look for a contract.
-It is a common pattern you will see
-in CosmWasm contracts repos.
+are tools in our environment such as the workspace optimizer which will look for contracts there.
+This is a common pattern you will see in CosmWasm contracts repos.

-Then we copy the whole project directory from the previous chapter into the
+Next we copy the whole project directory from the previous chapter into the
-`contracts`, renaming it to `admin`.
+`contracts` folder, renaming it to `admin`.

-Finally, we want to couple all our projects (for now, it is just one, but we know
+Finally, we want to group all our projects (for now, we have just one, but we know
-there will be more there).
-To do so, we create the workspace-level `Cargo.toml`
+there will be more).
+To do so, we create a workspace-level `Cargo.toml`
 file in the top-level project directory:

 ```toml